ccsb-scripps/Meeko/docs/source/lig_prep_basic.rst

 If the ``-o`` option is omitted, the output filename will be the same as the input but with ``.pdbqt`` extension.
-Option ``-`` prints the PDBQT string to standard output instead of writting to a file.
+Option ``-`` prints the PDBQT string to standard output instead of writing to a file.

 Writing multiple PDBQT files from an SD file with multiple molecules: